 Validating evidence of a trainee's competence in skills and knowledge relevant to the qualification

 Communicating observations of evidence to the assessor.

 As an evidence verifier you need to be based in the workplace of the trainee.
 You'll generally be someone who is in a management or supervisory role.
 This means you are both an expert on particular skills and knowledge, and an expert on the workplace requirements.

-To become an evidence verifier, have a chat with your employer about your workplace assessment needs.
-If there is a need for verifier skills and you are right for the role, you will be connected with one of our regional advisors.
-We'll be able to help you through the application process.
-We've also got a handy information sheet for you to download.
+To become an evidence verifier, have a chat with your employer about the assessment needs in your organisation.
+If there is a need for verifier skills and you are right for the role, your workplace can connect you to one of our regional advisors.

 Assessors judge whether trainees have the skills and knowledge required to gain nationally-recognised qualifications.